 Website: W Budapest, Hungary.
 Anticipated Opening: Summer 2023.
 Images © Marriott

 52Andaz Pattaya Jomtien Beach, Thailand

 The Andaz Pattaya Jomtien Beach is a 204-room resort located on a tranquil oceanfront sanctuary in Thailand, just two hours by car from Bangkok.
 The resort experience draws from the site’s history as a private estate and the cultural heritage of the nearby coastal villages.
 For example, Andaz Pattaya Jomtien Beach collaborates with local brands and artisans to create authentic experiences that help guests reconnect with nature and discover Thai culture.
 The four- and six-bedroom heritage houses with private swimming pools and dedicated butler services also play a huge part.
 Another highlight is Ruen Thai, the unique Tea House available for ceremonies, monk blessings, meditation, or simply for enjoying afternoon tea in a peaceful setting.

 Website: Andaz Pattaya Jomtien Beach, Thailand.
-Opening: 2023.
+Now Open.
 Images © Hyatt Corporation

 53Manna Arcadia, Greece

 Where to stay in Santorini